cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024.md

 Equipped with a clear understanding of risk management, including best practice methodologies and frameworks that help you perform it successfully, the module content and activities turned to gaining experience.

 Unit 4 allowed us to research common threat modelling techniques (STRIDE and DREAD, Attack Trees) in more detail.
-We then attempted to apply them to a scenario, and then discussing them in a group seminar.
+We then attempted to apply them to a scenario, followed by discussing them in a group seminar.

-During Unit 5 we studied several case studies from 2014 – 2018 concerning GDPR related issues and breaches by references content on the Data Protection Commission (2020) Case Studies: Data Protection Commission website.
+During Unit 5 we studied several case studies from 2014 – 2018 concerning GDPR related issues and breaches by researching content on the Data Protection Commission (2020) Case Studies: Data Protection Commission website.

 - **Figure 7**: Security and Risk Management Standards During Lecturecast 3 (University of Essex Online, 2024)